 This Guideline describes and specifies procedures for the assignment and administration of NXX Codes within NPA 600 and any other Canadian Non-Geographic Numbering Plan Area (NPA) Codes subject to this Guideline.
 The purpose of this Guideline is to provide guidance to the Canadian Numbering Administrator (CNA), Code Applicants and Code Holders with respect to the administration, assignment, activation, and use of NXX Codes within NPA 600 and any other Canadian Non-Geographic Numbering Plan Area (NPA) Codes subject to this Guideline, and the numbering resources contained therein.

+Within the NPA 600, the following 769 (count) NXX Codes have been removed from the NPA for assignment under this guideline and are therefore unassignable as an NPA 600 resource.
+Those NXX Codes are now administered as a resource under the Canadian Non-Geographic Code Assignment Guideline.